Overcome Your Child’s Resistance

 • For younger kids, you can sit with them as they start the task.

 • Figure out if there’s a mismatch with their learning style and the assignment (think vision board vs. bucket list – both achieve the same goal but in different ways).
-Talk to your teacher to come up with another option.
+If so, talk to your child’s teacher to come up with another option.

 • Start with the smallest possible time allotment to make it feel easy.
 For instance, they could do math for one song.
 Usually, kids can continue with minimal fuss once they’ve started.